Smart Money Management Tips for Freelance Designers

 Again, take a look at your bank statement to see where the money is going.
 Add it all up: is it more than you thought?
 Are some of the expenses still a mystery?
 Often times we tend to spend more on wants vs. needs, needs being things like rent, gas, insurance, grocery food, and business expenses.
 Of course, we don't realize we're even doing that until the end of the month when we tack the utility bill onto the credit card.

 Get Real About Bills: Needs vs. Wants

 Needs vs. wants is a huge gray area for many freelancers trying to take care of their finances.
 Without anybody automatically taking out (and paying) half of our expenses for us, like taxes, retirement, and health insurance, it's our responsibility.
+Naturally, with so many tools and estimators available, the task has become significantly easier.
 For those with traditional jobs, the money they get with their paycheck is primarily free spending money, and with a few exceptions, the rest has been taken care of already.
 As freelancers, we tend to live by this same rule: "I got the check in the mail, so now I can spend it any way I wish!"

 Image credit: jurjen_nl

 In order to finally get a realistic sense of what money we actually have, we need to imitate what an employment company would do.
 You run a business, so here's the financially-responsible business part!
 Set aside percentages and/or fixed amounts for the things you need first.
 Then, count up the money you have in the end.
 That is your real paycheck.